The Body Shop

 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-The Body Shop is Cruelty-Free
+Is The Body Shop Cruelty-Free?

 Additionally, The Body Shop does not currently trade in mainland China, in duty free stores or elsewhere.
 In June 2014, the Chinese Food and Drug Administration (CFDA), responsible for regulating animal testing in cosmetics in China, abolished the mandatory requirement for animal testing for domestically-produced cosmetics.
 We publically welcomed this new approach by the Chinese authorities.
 We look forward to selling our products in China at some stage in the future.